Simon Cameron: Assessment

 According to one widely circulated story, Thaddeus Stevens, asked by Lincoln for his opinion on Cameron's honesty, responded, "I do not believe he would steal a red hot stove".
 Informed of this by Lincoln, a furious Cameron demanded a retraction.
 Stevens then stated, "I apologize.
 I said Cameron would not steal a red hot stove.
 I withdraw that statement."
 Bradley deemed the story apocryphal, but serving to illustrate Stevens' character; Kahan felt it illustrated Lincoln's readiness to let Cameron be the butt of a joke, also shown by his willingness to let Cameron be discomfited during the long battle over his appointment.
 Cameron later deemed Grant a person "of simple honesty— not cunning like ...
 Lincoln".

 Bradley deemed Cameron's appointment as War Secretary a mistake on the part of Lincoln, "No phase of Cameron's career suffered greater criticism than his conduct of the War Department in 1861.
 Here was a man poorly equipped for a super-human task."
 Historian T. Harry Williams called Cameron "an inefficient and corrupt administrator"; Allan Nevins believed him unprincipled.
 Jean H. Baker deemed Cameron a "poor manager.
 He kept records in his head, was overwhelmed by the hordes of officeseekers, and used personal friendship as the rationale for many appointments."
 Bradley stated, writing in 1966, "the passing of a century found almost no one willing to do honor to a name repeatedly used for the purpose of symbolizing the worst in political machinations".

 Alexander McClure, often his opponent, stated of him, "There is not an important complete chapter of political history in the State that can be written with the omission of his defeats or triumphs, and even after his death until the present time [1905] no important chapter of political history can be fully written without recognizing his successors and assigns in politics as leading or controlling factors."
 Historian Brooks M. Kelley wrote, "Cameron's reputation has stood in the way of an objective appraisal" of his life.
-Kahan noted that Cameron's advocacy for African American is too often overlooked, pushing Lincoln to allow black soldiers and make slavery's end a war aim.
+Kahan noted that Cameron's advocacy for African Americans is too often overlooked, pushing Lincoln to allow black soldiers and make slavery's end a war aim.
 "In short, if there is much to dislike about Cameron, there is also much to admire."